MohamedAfraz/raycode-vscode/README.md

 3. Type `"RayCode"` and click `Enter`.
 4. Wait
 5. RayCode will quickly open the generated snippet in your browser at https://raycode.netlify.app/
 6. If language is set as `Plaintext`.
-Then select language of the selected text in the Drop-Down menu
+Then select language of the selected text from the Drop-Down menu
 7. Now, Feel free to tryout all the other Controls & Options
 8. Save the Image.
 Profit !!